cccohen/Salto/readme.txt

 The contents of this package are released to the public under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0, in English).
 -------------------------------------------------------------------------------------------------------------------

-Automated generation, GUI-based exploration, and multiscale optimization of neuron models
+Automated generation, GUI-based exploration, and multiscale optimization of neuron models.

+Current version: fully-operational and tested for fixed timestep voltage recording applications, with both passive and active biophysical elements, including notably evoked action potentials (the example used in this version).
+In development: a version for variable timestep applications, across passive and active bioelectric mechanisms, for voltage responses to both short and long pulse current stimuli.

 -------------------------------------------------------------------------------------------------------------------